Skip to content

 The Xerox failure: Is Xerox still in business?

-Xerox Corporation is a major American corporation in Norwalk, Connecticut.
-Founded in 1906, the company was the first to manufacture xerographic plain-paper copiers.
+Xerox Corporation, a major American corporation in Norwalk, Connecticut, founded in 1906, was the first to manufacture xerographic plain-paper copiers.

-In the late 20th century, Xerox failed due to a lack of innovations.
-In 2018, Xerox was acquired by Fujifilm with a 51% stake under the Fuji Xerox name to help them recover after the loss.
-The new company had a combined revenue of $18 billion.
+In the late 20th century, Xerox failed due to a lack of innovation and in 2018, Fujifilm acquired Xerox with a 51% stake under the Fuji Xerox name to help them recover after the loss.

 The Xerox failure story highlights the importance of managing innovation in today’s business world.
 Companies that fail to innovate risk becoming stagnant and being left behind by their competitors.